 Image to STL:

-Turn any photo, render, or AI-generated image into an STL file you can slice and 3D print.
-No 3D modeling skills required — the AI builds the mesh for you.
+Turn any photo, render, or AI-generated image into an STL file you can inspect in a slicer.
+No 3D modeling skills required — the AI builds the mesh, and your slicer helps verify print readiness.

 Image to STL conversion uses AI to analyze a 2D image and reconstruct the subject as a three-dimensional mesh, then exports that mesh as an STL file — the standard format used by every 3D printing slicer.
 The AI estimates depth, surface geometry, and shape from the visual information in your image, building a complete 3D model from a single photograph or render.

 STL (Standard Tessellation Language) describes 3D surfaces as a mesh of triangles.
 It is the universal language of 3D printing: Cura, PrusaSlicer, Bambu Studio, OrcaSlicer, and every other slicer can read STL files.
-When you convert an image to STL with Image3D, you get a file that is ready to open in your slicer, scale, add supports, and send to your printer.
+When you convert an image to STL with Image3D, you get a file that is ready to open in your slicer, scale, inspect, repair if needed, and test before printing.

 This workflow is especially valuable for 3D printing enthusiasts who want to print custom objects from reference photos, product designers who need quick physical prototypes from concept images, and hobbyists who want to turn AI-generated art into tangible figurines and decorations.